Skip to main content

 Are scorpions in Spain dangerous?
 Species identification, sting first aid, and how to keep scorpions out of your Spanish home.

 This guide covers the species you will encounter, where they hide, what to do if you or someone in your household gets stung, and the practical steps to keep them out of your property.
-If you have recently moved to a rural or semi-rural area in southern or eastern Spain, this is essential reading.

-Scorpion Species in Spain
+What Scorpion Species Are Found in Spain?

 Spain is home to several scorpion species, but only two are commonly encountered by homeowners.
 Knowing which one you are dealing with helps you gauge the risk and respond appropriately.